-This ESF Annex to the County of San Joaquin Emergency Operations Plan describes how San Joaquin County will manage emergency incident or disaster mitigation, preparedness, response, and restoration related to this ESF.
-All Primary and Support agencies identified as having assigned responsibilities in this ESF shall perform the emergency tasks as described to include preparing and maintaining Standard Operating Guidelines and Procedures, and by carrying out the training, exercises and plan maintenance needed to support the plan.
+This Emergency Support Function Annex to the County of San Joaquin Emergency Operations Plan describes how San Joaquin County will manage an emergency incident or disaster mitigation, preparedness, response, and restoration related to this Emergency Support Function.
+All Primary and Support agencies identified as having assigned responsibilities in this Emergency Support Function shall perform the emergency tasks as described, including preparing and maintaining Standard Operating Guidelines and Procedures by carrying out the training, exercises, and plan maintenance needed to support the plan.

-This ESF plan was developed using the Comprehensive Planning Guide 101 version 2 from the Federal Emergency Management Agency and California's emergency planning guidance documents.
+The Emergency Support Function plan was developed using the Comprehensive Planning Guide 101 version 3 from the Federal Emergency Management Agency and California's emergency planning guidance documents.
 Adoption will occur following the established maintenance schedule; however, the plan may be modified in the interim without prior approval and formal adoption under the direction of the Director of Emergency Operations.
-The modified plan will be relayed digitally to all Primary and Support agencies identified as having assigned responsibilities in this ESF.
-In addition, the plan will be available on the San Joaquin County Office of Emergency Services webpage and within the Advanced File Library of WebEOC.
-The Primary assigned agency will coordinate the review and update of the plan with the Support agencies as needed at least every two years.
-This ESF plan supersedes any previous versions.
+The modified plan will be relayed digitally to all Primary and Support agencies identified as having assigned responsibilities in this Emergency Office of Emergency Services webpage and within the Advanced File Library of WebEOC.
+The Primary assigned agency will coordinate the review and update of the plan with the Support agencies as needed at least every three years.
+This Emergency Support Function plan supersedes any previous versions.

-This ESF Annex applies to Primary and Support agencies within San Joaquin County who are assigned responsibilities in Section 4.3.1 Responsibilities by Emergency Support Function of the All-Hazard EOP and/or identified within the ESF Annex.
+This Emergency Support Function Annex applies to Primary and Support agencies within San Joaquin County who are assigned responsibilities in Section 4.5 Responsibilities by Emergency Support Function of the All-Hazard EOP and/or identified within the Emergency Support Function Annex.